MIT-LCP/mimic-website/content/mimictables/services.md

 NBB | Newborn baby - infants born at the hospital
-NMED | Neurologic Medical - non-surgical, relating to the brain NSURG | Neurologic Surgical - surgical, relating to the brain OBS | Observation - not ill enough for a service but kept in hospital for observation ORTHO | Orthopaedic - surgical, relating to the musculoskeletal system OMED | Orthopaedic medicine - non-surgical, relating to musculoskeletal system PSURG | Plastic - restortation/reconstruction of the human body (including cosmetic or aesthetic)
+NMED | Neurologic Medical - non-surgical, relating to the brain NSURG | Neurologic Surgical - surgical, relating to the brain OBS | Obstetrics - conerned with childbirth and the care of women giving birth ORTHO | Orthopaedic - surgical, relating to the musculoskeletal system OMED | Orthopaedic medicine - non-surgical, relating to musculoskeletal system PSURG | Plastic - restortation/reconstruction of the human body (including cosmetic or aesthetic)